ExpressLRS/Docs/docs/hardware/backpack/backpack-tx-setup.md

 Wait for a bit (~10s) after the message "Update Success!
 Rebooting..." appear before you power-cycle the module.
 Your TX Backpack should now be ready.

-### via ETX Passthrough (RadioMaster Zorro)
+### via ETX Passthrough

+Targets:

-Target: `RadioMaster Zorro TX Backpack`
+- `RadioMaster Zorro TX Backpack`
+- `RadioMaster TX16S Backpack`

 !!! info ""
     This method is the result of the collaborative effort between EdgeTX, RadioMaster and ExpressLRS.

 With your handset turned on, connect a USB data cable on the USB data port of the Radio.
-Select `USB Serial(Debug)` in the option window that pops up.
+Select `USB Serial(Debug)` or `USB Serial(VCP)` in the option window that pops up.

 ![usb picture](../../assets/images/tx-internalUSBPlugged.jpg)